Extensions of Robbins-Siegmund Theorem with Applications in Reinforcement Learning: Stochastic Approximation

-Here $\qty{w_t \in \mathbb{R}^d}$ is the stochastic iterates, $\qty{\alpha_t}$ is a sequence of learning rates, $\qty{Y_t}$ is a time-inhomogeneous Markov chain evolving in a finite space $\mathcal{Y}$, and $H : \mathbb{R}^d \times \mathcal{Y} \to \mathbb{R}^d$ is the function that generates the incremental update.
+Here $\qty{w_t \in \mathbb{R}^d}$ is the stochastic iterates, $w_0$ is deterministic, $\qty{\alpha_t}$ is a sequence of learning rates, $\qty{Y_t}$ is a time-inhomogeneous Markov chain evolving in a finite space $\mathcal{Y}$, and $H : \mathbb{R}^d \times \mathcal{Y} \to \mathbb{R}^d$ is the function that generates the incremental update.
 Importantly, we consider the setting where the transition kernel of $\qty{Y_t}$ is controlled by $\qty{w_t}$ itself.
-This setting adopts important applications such as linear SARSA \citep{rummery1994line,zou2019finite,zhang2023convergence} and linear $Q$-learning \citep{baird1995residual,meyn2024bellmen,liu2025linearq}.
+This setting admits important applications such as linear SARSA \citep{rummery1994line,zou2019finite,zhang2023convergence} and linear $Q$-learning \citep{baird1995residual,meyn2024bellmen,liu2025linearq}.
 In such settings, the convergence of $\qty{w_t}$ to a point is usually not attainable (see, e.g., \citet{zhang2023convergence,meyn2024bellmen,liu2025linearq}) unless strong assumptions are made (see, e.g., \citet{zou2019finite}).
 We, therefore, aim to establish the convergence to a bounded set instead.
-The high level idea of our approach is to fit~\eqref{eq:sa update} into the template~\eqref{eq:special rs}.
+The high-level idea of our approach is to fit~\eqref{eq:sa update} into the template~\eqref{eq:special rs}.
 To this end, we use the skeleton iterates technique from~\citet{qian2024almost} to work with the Markovian nature of $\qty{Y_t}$ and use a novel error decomposition from~\citet{liu2025linearq} to work with the time-inhomogeneous nature of $\qty{Y_t}$.
 One of our main contributions lies in a new analysis that successfully controls the complex bias terms arising from this integration, making these two powerful techniques compatible for the first time.
 After obtaining~\eqref{eq:special rs}, our new results can then take over.

-This contribution is crucial because \citet{qian2024almost} have to assume that $\qty{Y_t}$ is time homogeneous so they can use the original Robbins-Monro theorem, while \citet{liu2025linearq} have to take total expectation on both sides of~\eqref{eq:special rs} to derive the rate at which the second moments of $\qty{z_t}$ converges to a bounded interval. \citet{liu2025linearq} thus miss the opportunity to derive an almost sure converge rate, a high probability concentration bound, and an $L^p$ convergence rate.
-We now list our assumptions, many of which are adapted from \citet{qian2024almost,liu2025linearq}.
+This contribution is crucial because \citet{qian2024almost} have to assume that $\qty{Y_t}$ is time-homogeneous so they can use the original Robbins-Siegmund theorem, while \citet{liu2025linearq} have to take total expectation on both sides of~\eqref{eq:special rs} to derive the rate at which the second moments of $\qty{w_t}$ converge to a bounded interval. \citet{liu2025linearq} thus miss the opportunity to derive an almost sure convergence rate, a high probability concentration bound, and an $L^p$ convergence rate.
+We now list our assumptions, many of which are adapted from \citet{qian2024almost,borkar2025ode,liu2025linearq}.

 \begin{assumptionp}{LR1}[Assumption LR1 in \citet{qian2024almost}] The learning rate has the form

 \end{assumptionp} \begin{assumptionp}{LR2}[Assumption LR2 in \citet{qian2024almost}] The learning rate has the form